top of page

 Understand Your Soil and Planting Depth

 One of the biggest mistakes homeowners make is planting trees too deeply.
 It’s tempting to bury the root ball completely, thinking it will help the tree settle.
 But this can suffocate roots and cause slow decline over time.
 Have you checked how deep your trees are planted lately?
+Check your trees' root flares.
+The base of the trunk should widen visibly where it meets the soil—like a person's ankles.
+If your tree looks like a telephone pole going straight into the ground, the flare is buried and needs attention.

 Here’s what you can do: